cash2/Cash2-Mining-Pool/README.md

 ### Start Pool
 `node init.js`

 Front end website needs to be hosted.
-We recommend using Apache web server on the same machine as the pool
+We recommend using Apache web server on the same machine as the pool.

 Credits
 ---------